benedict-tshaba/sign/README.md

-Simple utilities which I use to sign and align android apk's; backup and restore my linux machine.
+Simple utilities which I use to sign and align android apk's; backup and restore my linux machine and compile static/shared C/C++ libraries.

 #### sign.sh
     Change line 42: